pcampbell42/discord-but-worse/README.md

 ## Challenges
 ### WebSockets
 WebSockets have definitely been the most challenging part of my fullstack.
 However, they've also been quite eye opening and I've definitely arrived at a point where I basically want to integrate every feature of my app with them.
 The basic concept of WebSockets is that you can create subscriptions to a channel.
-You can then call methods on this channel from the frontend (such as create message) that calls a corresponding method on the backend that does something with the data sent (such as saving the message to the database).
+You can then call methods on this channel from the frontend (such as create message) that calls a corresponding method on the backend that does something with the data sent (such as saving a message to the database).
 This backend method then sends a response to the frontend, which is received in real-time by every single person subscribed to that channel.
 This response calls a corresponding frontend method that does something with the response's data (such as saving the new message to state).
 Hence, new messages in real-time for all users subscribed to that channel.

 To add code to this process, we can look at what happens when we create a subscription to a channel:
 ```javascript